-The Faculty of Winston High School would like to congratulate our September Students of the Month: Jacob Lewis and Ashley Gadberry.
-The Student of the Month award is chosen by the teachers and administrators of Winston High School in order to recognize those students who exemplify the excellence we look for in academics, character, and attitude.
-It is our sincerest belief that great schools are not made of wood and stone, but of outstanding students.
-These are two of our best and they are two of the reasons why: It is a Great Day to be a Redbird!
+The Faculty of Winston High School is honored to congratulate Braden Lee and Maggie Farrell for being named as our September Students of the Month.
+The Student of the Month award is chosen by the teachers and administrators of Winston High School.
+The intent of the award is to recognize those students who exemplify the excellence we strive for in academics, character, and attitude.
+It is the firmly held belief of the faculty and administration of Winston High School that strong students form the foundation for all of our school's accomplishments.
+These are two of our finest students and they are a big reason why: It is a Great Day to be a Redbird!

 There is of course still a lot to do.
 Uniforms have to be cleaned and altered to fit our students, a banner has to be obtained, and of course marching has to be cleaned up.
 However, so much work has already gone into it.
 Ms. O'Dell has already procured 2 sousaphones for our low brass section, We have new drumline instruments, and kids have been dedicating time outside of the school day to getting ready.